 - Fleece or warm layer

-- Lightweight and waterproof jacket
+- Lightweight, waterproof jacket

 Accessories and extras